-Name
+1 Priority Need Name Homeless Assistance

 Priority Level High

-Population Income Levels: Non-Homeless Special Needs:
+Population Income Levels: Extremely Low Non-Homeless Special Needs: Elderly

-Extremely Low Elderly
+Low Frail Elderly

-Low Frail Elderly Persons with Mental Disabilities
+Moderate Persons with Mental Disabilities

-Moderate

 Family Types: Persons with Physical Disabilities

-Large Families Families with Children Persons with Developmental Disabilities Persons with Alcohol or Other
+Large Families Persons with Developmental Disabilities

+Families with Children Persons with Alcohol or Other
-Addictions

-Elderly Rublic Housing Residents
+Elderly Addictions

-Public Housing Residents Homeless Subpopulations: Persons with HIV/AIDS and their Families
+Public Housing Residents Persons with HIV/AIDS and their

+Homeless Subpopulations: Families

 Chronic Homelessness Victims of Domestic Violence

-Individuals Homeless Transitional Aged Youth
+Individuals Homeless Transitional Aged Y

-Families with Children Homeless Hansidonal Aged Touth
+Families with Children

 Mentally III

 Chronic Substance Abuse

 Veterans

 Persons with HIV/AIDS

 Victims of Domestic Violence

 Unaccompanied Youth

-Geographic Citywide

-Areas (For TBRA, beneficiaries must be Santa E Barbara City residents but can use the

-Affected assistance for units in the South Coast)
+Geographic Areas Affected Citywide (For TBRA, beneficiaries must be Santa Barbara City residents but can use the assistance for units in the South Coast)

-- Associated Assisting the Homeless
+Associated Goals Assisting the Homeless

-Goals Assisting the nomeless

-Description The City will continue to give high priority to programs that serve homeless

-individuals, families and victims of dome stic violence.
+Description The City will continue to give high priority to programs that serve homeless individuals, families and victims of domestic violence.

-Basis for most recent Point-in-Time homeless count,

-Relative ed during the community and stakeholder

-Priority engagement conducted for the Consolidate ated Plan.
+Basis for Relative Priority This priority is not only evidenced in the most recent Point-in-Time homeless count, but was also expressed as a very high need during the community and stakeholder engagement conducted for the Consolidated Plan.

-2 Priority Need Name Decent Housing Priority Level High Population Income Levels: Extremely Low Low Moderate Family Types: Large Families Families with Children Elderly Public Housing Residents Homeless Subpopulations: Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse Veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Non-Homeless Special Needs: Elderly Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Homeless Transitional Aged Youth Geographic Areas Affected Citywide (For TBRA, beneficiaries must be Santa Barbara City residents but can use the assistance for units in the South Coast) Associated Goals Decent Affordable Housing Decent Housing Availability Description The City will continue to work with local housing partners to identify and su acquisition, rehabilitation, new construction, and when appropriate, restru existing debt in order to preserve the long term viability of the City's afford housing inventory for low and moderate-income residents and continue to with public service agencies who provide rental assistance, to very low and income residents. ruction, and when appropriate, restructure long term viability of the City's affordable ate-income residents and continue to work Relative Priority described in detail throughout the Needs has a shortage of affordable housing unit relatively older housing stock that may no modification, and rental units that are in described in detail throughout the Ne has a shortage of affordable housing relatively older housing stock that ma modification, and rental units that are housing was repeatedly identified as e in poor condition.
-The need for decent a top concern among both stakeholders and
+2 Priority Need Name Decent Housing Priority Level High Population Income Levels: Extremely Low Low Moderate Family Types: Large Families Families with Children Elderly Public Housing Residents Homeless Subpopulations: Chronic Homelessness Individuals Families with Children Mentally Ill Chronic Substance Abuse Veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Non-Homeless Special Needs: Elderly Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Homeless Transitional Aged Youth Geographic Areas Affected Citywide (For TBRA, beneficiaries must be Santa Barbara City residents but can use th assistance for units in the South Coast) Associated Decent Affordable Housing Goals Decent Housing Availability Description The City will continue to work with local housing partners to identify and support acquisition, rehabilitation, new construction, and when appropriate, restructure existing debt in order to preserve the long term viability of the City's affordable housing inventory for low and moderate-income residents and continue to work with public service agencies who provide rental assistance, to very low and low-income residents.
+Basis for Relative Priority The City of Santa Barbara continues to place as high priority on decent housing.
+As described in detail throughout the Needs Assessment and Market Analysis, the city has a shortage of affordable housing units, a shortage of accessible housing units, relatively older housing stock that may need rehabilitation and accessibility modification, and rental units that are in poor condition.
+The need for decent housing was repeatedly identified as a top concern among both stakeholders and residents throughout the public input process.